-- the pressure transmitter has been properly attached and the cylinder valve is open - the transmitter and the wrist unit have been properly paired on a suitable code

-- the pressure transmitter is working (flash symbol blinks, cylinder pressure is displayed), and that there is no low battery warning displayed - you have enough air for your planned dive.
+- the pressure transmitter has been properly attached and the cylinder valve is open - the transmitter and the wrist unit have been properly paired on a suitable code - the pressure transmitter is working (wireless transmitter indicator blinks, cylinder pressure is displayed), and that there is no low battery warning displayed - you have enough gas for your planned dive.
 You should also check the pressure reading against your back-up pressure gauge

-And, if set to MIXED mode, ensure that:
+And, if set to MIXED GAS mode, ensure that:

-- the correct number of mixes is set and that the oxygen and helium percentages are adjusted according to the measured gas blends in your cylinders - · the oxygen partial pressure limits are set correctly
+- the correct number of mixes is set and that the oxygen and helium percentages are adjusted according to the measured gas blends in your cylinders - the oxygen partial pressure limits are set correctly

-For more information on the MIXED mode, please refer to Section 6.2.
-Diving in MIXED mode .
+For more information on the MIXED GAS mode, please refer to Section 6.2.
+Diving in MIXED GAS mode .